mozaik-association/mozaik/docs/4Distribution-list-module.md

 - The multiple 'include' and 'exclude filters' linked to each distribution list
 - The roster of contacts encompassed within the distribution list.

-!!! abstract "The goald of distibution lists"
+!!! abstract "The goals of distibution lists"

     Distribution lists are a very powerful tool that can help communicate more efficiently with targeted groups of contacts.
 These lists are created based on a set of predetermined rules established by inclusion or exclusion filters that determine which contacts should be added or removed from every list.